SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/output.md

 	-   *BySeries* – all results for a given time series are placed in one sheet;

 	-   *ByComponent* – results are grouped by components.
-Each component’ type is saved in a separate sheet.
+Each component type is saved in a separate sheet.

 	-   *OneSheet* – all results are saved in one sheet.